 This offers the company an extra period of time, usually around six months, in which to pay its arrears.
 HMRC will need a detailed plan of how you intend to meet the new obligation, including cash flow forecasts for the months ahead.

-It is important to keep up with your ongoing liabilities with regard to HMRC if possible, so as not to compound your financial problems.
+It is important to keep up with your ongoing liabilities with regard to HMRC or you risk the TTP being cancelled.

-If your company has already entered insolvency, it is imperative that you cease trading and seek guidance from a licensed insolvency practitioner.
-They will assess your business affairs, let you know your best options for rescue, or advise on the suitability of a voluntary liquidation process.
+If your company's financial problems are at such a stage where the business is already insolvent, it is imperative that you cease trading and seek guidance from a licensed insolvency practitioner at the earliest available opportunity.
+They will assess your business affairs, let you know your best options for rescue, or advise on the suitability of a voluntary liquidation process should this be necessary.

-When creditors agree the terms of a Company Voluntary Arrangement, no further legal action can be taken in relation to the debts included.
+A CVA is a legally-binding payment plan negotiated between a struggling but viable company, and its creditors.
+When creditors agree the terms of a CVA, no further legal action can be taken against the company as long as they continue to make the required monthly repayments as dictated in the agreement.
 You retain control of the company, and are given the opportunity to trade your way out of difficulty using the additional working capital released from reduced monthly debt repayment.

 When a company enters administration, it receives valuable protection from further creditor action via an eight-week moratorium period.
 During this time the appointed administrator will formulate a plan for rescuing the company as a going concern.